-- Wherever possible, activities should be relocated to outdoor settings. - Facility ventilation systems should be operational and appropriate for the activities being practiced in them. - Facilities may need to consider: - Increasing air circulation and ventilation, while preventing turbulent air flow. - Providing natural ventilation by opening windows and doors, wherever possible, to increase air flow. - Remove unnecessary common items, such as magazines, brochures, etc. - Encourage patrons to limit their time spent in the facility, as well as maintain physical distancing when returning to their vehicles or homes. - Indoor play spaces are permitted; however, increased cleaning and disinfection are required.
+- Wherever possible, activities should be relocated to outdoor settings. - Facility ventilation systems should be operational and appropriate for the activities being practiced in them. - Facilities may need to consider: - Increasing air circulation and ventilation, while preventing turbulent air flow. - Providing natural ventilation by opening windows and doors, wherever possible, to increase air flow. - Remove unnecessary common items, such as magazines, brochures, etc. - Encourage patrons to limit their time spent in the facility, as well as maintain physical distancing when returning to their vehicles or homes. - Registration processes should be completed online whenever possible; however, if in-person registration is required, physical distancing and sanitizing pens between uses is required.

+- Indoor play spaces are permitted; however, increased cleaning and disinfection are required.
 Operators must put measures in place to ensure physical distancing of non-household members and provide access to handwashing facilities or an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).
 Encourage operators to post signage. - Food and beverage services are subject to the Restaurants and Licensed Establishments Guidelines. - Drinking fountains must be closed.
 Water bottle filling stations are acceptable if appropriately and frequently sanitized. - Wherever possible, promote physical distancing by: - Promoting one-way traffic flow to avoid individuals from inadvertently interacting. - Placing stickers or signage on the wall/floor every two metres. - Reducing capacity in each room or venue in the facility. - Common area chairs and tables should be stacked, roped off or removed from the area to promote distancing.